Meetverse/meetverse-chart/README.md

 ```

 ## Configuration
-The following table lists the configurable parameters of the Meetverse chart and their default values.
+The following table lists the required configurable parameters of the Meetverse chart and their default values.

 | Parameter                     | Description                                   | Default                                                    |